wendyb8188/sep11-freedom-project/entries/entry04.md

 ![load scene](/images/sprites:scenes.png)

-One of the section on my table is "sprites" which is describing the sprites I created myself.
+One of the sections on my table is "sprites" which is describing the sprites I created myself.
 The other section is labeled "scenarios" that I searched for online, until I was happy with the scenes.
 Below is the story of the progress I've made so far:
 * First, I began by creating a sketch of my sprites: How I wanted each sprite to look like?
 My inspiration came from figurines I used to collect as a child called [shopkins](https://shopkinsgame.com).
 After much drawing, erasing, and using paper after paper, eventually I finalized my drawings.
 Here is my sketch:

 ![load sketch](/images/sketchmvp.png)